MicroEJ/docs/VEEPortingGuide/systemView.rst

             * Using the post mortem analysis, FreeRTOS tasks regularly call the SYSVIEW_MICROEJ_X_OS_SendTaskList() function when
             * a packet (systemview event) is sent to the SEGGER circular buffer.
 It is necessary because the information of tasks
             * must be regularly uploaded in the circular buffer in order to provide a valid analysis at any moment.
-            * Consequently, we only allow to call LLMJVM_MONITOR_SYSTEMVIEW_send_task_list() when the current task is the MicroEJ Core Engine.
+            * Consequently, we only allow to call LLMJVM_MONITOR_SYSTEMVIEW_send_task_list() when the current task is the Core Engine.
             */

             /* Obtain the handle of the current task. */ TaskHandle_t xHandle = xTaskGetCurrentTaskHandle();
             configASSERT( xHandle ); // Check the handle is not NULL.

-            // Check if the current task handle is the MicroEJ Core Engine task handle. pvMEJCoreEngineTask is an external variable. if( xHandle == pvMEJCoreEngineTask){
+            // Check if the current task handle is the Core Engine task handle. pvMEJCoreEngineTask is an external variable. if( xHandle == pvMEJCoreEngineTask){
-               // Launched by the MicroEJ Core Engine, we execute LLMJVM_MONITOR_SYSTEMVIEW_send_task_list() LLMJVM_MONITOR_SYSTEMVIEW_send_task_list();
+               // Launched by the Core Engine, we execute LLMJVM_MONITOR_SYSTEMVIEW_send_task_list() LLMJVM_MONITOR_SYSTEMVIEW_send_task_list();
             }
          #else